MicrosoftDocs/minecraft-creator/creator/Documents/SkinPack.md

 ### <skin_example>.png

 Download this file to use as an example.
-(Hint: right-click it and choose ")

 ![PNG graphic file that can be downloaded and used in a skin pack.](Media/SkinPack/skin_example.png)